 Diversity and equal opportunity

 SpareBank 1 SMN’s aim is that its staff should reflect the region’s population structure.
 The bank has an active focus on recruitment and promotion in order to fill any gaps and redress any imbalances in this diversity.

 The Group’s remuneration policy states that the Group abides by the equal pay principle, i.e. men and women are paid identically for the same work or for work of the same value.
 The bank employs the digital tool FAKIS to ensure that it assigns positions of the same value to the same pay grade.
-At the wage settlements in 2017 guides were laid down, and funds made available, for evening out differences in pay levels between women and men.
+At the wage settlement in 2018 guides were laid down, and funds made available, for evening out differences in pay levels between women and men.
 Each year the internal auditor reviews the bank’s report on compliance with the remuneration policy.
 The equal pay principal is also discussed with trade union representatives in connection with the annual local wage settlement.

 The bank is nonetheless not satisfied with the results as regards compliance with the equal pay principle.
-Despite an increased focus over several years, excessive differences persist between women and men.
+Despite an increased focus over several consecutive years, excessive differences persist between women and men.
 Pay equality will accordingly remain in focus in the years ahead.